Azure/azure-rest-api-specs/specification/openai/resource-manager/readme.md

 This is the AutoRest configuration file for OpenAI.

-# Notice
-Microsoft will use data you send to Bing Search Services or the Translator Speech API to improve Microsoft products and services.
-Where you send personal data to these Cognitive Services, you are responsible for obtaining sufficient consent from the data subjects.
-The General Privacy and Security Terms in the Online Services Terms do not apply to these Cognitive Services.
-Please refer to the Microsoft Cognitive Services section in the [Online Services Terms](https://www.microsoft.com/en-us/Licensing/product-licensing/products.aspx) for details.
-Microsoft offers policy controls that may be used to [disable new Cognitive Services deployments](https://docs.microsoft.com/en-us/azure/cognitive-services/cognitive-services-apis-create-account).

 ---
 ## Getting Started
 To build the SDK for OpenAI, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run: